Arizona State vs. Washington NCAA Football Odds, Plays and Insights | November 13, 2021

 - Washington has two wins against the spread in nine games this year.

-- The Huskies have been underdogs by 5.5 points or more two times this season and have not covered the spread once.
+- The Huskies have been underdogs by 5.5 points or more two times this year and have not covered the spread once.

-- Washington's games this year have eclipsed the over/under one time in eight opportunities (12.5%).
+- Washington's games this year have gone over the total in one out of eight opportunities (12.5%).

-- Washington is 1-3 against the spread and 3-1 overall in games when it records more than 20.2 points.
+- Washington is 1-3 against the spread and 3-1 overall in games when it puts up more than 20.2 points.

-- When Washington amasses over 329 yards, the team is 2-1 against the spread and 2-1 overall.
+- When Washington churns out over 329.0 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Huskies have turned the ball over 13 times, one fewer times than the Sun Devils have forced turnovers (14).
+- This year the Huskies have 13 turnovers, one fewer than the Sun Devils have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.